 Heart work is also much larger for me than a day job.
-It encompasses my career, yes, along with: how I show up for my family, my neighborhood, and non-work-related communities of learning and support.
+It encompasses my career, yes, along with: how I show up for my friends and family, my neighborhood, and non-work-related communities of learning and support.
 Increasingly, these areas of my life are inspiring and driving my professional choices.
 Earlier in life, I lived the other way around.

 I have more freedom in this expanded space of heart work to explore and change course.
 The two areas of exploration I am most passionate about are: nature connection and nonviolence.
 Nature connection grounds my desire for more regenerative ways of life, and nonviolence, my desire for justice.